livefir/fir/README.md

 - Have a low learning curve: For a Go user the only new thing to learn would be Alpinejs.
 And yes: HTML & CSS
 - No custom template engine: Writing our own template engine can enable in-memory html diffing and minimal change partial for the client, but it also means maintaining a new non standard template engine.

+## Status

+Work in progress.
+The current focus is to get to a developer experience which is acceptable to the community.
+Roadmap to v1.0.0 is still uncertain.